nordic-mountain/Skyflix0-v0.0.0/README.md

 # Skyflix v4.0.2

 Skyflix is a desktop application that allows you to play the lastest video from a selected channel (e.g., NetworkChuck) using moduals like `customtkinter`, `pytube`, `requests`, and `youtube_dl`.
 This project was made with Python 🐍.
-If you want to change the channels you can goto `Skyflix 0.py` and change the channels in the `channels` list.
+If you want to change the channels you can go to `Skyflix 0.py` and change the channels in the `channels` list.

 ## Features